Counseling is an investment in your wellness, relationships, and future.

 All fees must be paid in USA currency at the start of the session.

-- Exact amount is required
+- Exact amount is required (no change is available)

 - Bring it to session